soCromp/soCromp.github.io/README.md

 ## About Me

-I’m fifth-year CS PhD candidate at the University of Wisconsin-Madison, in [Fred Sala](https://pages.cs.wisc.edu/~fredsala/)'s [Sprocket Lab](https://sprocketlab.github.io).
-My interests are machine learning for climate science and other scientific fields, with a particular focus on generative modeling for rare events and low-data tasks.
+I’m a final-year CS PhD candidate at the University of Wisconsin-Madison, in [Fred Sala](https://pages.cs.wisc.edu/~fredsala/)'s [Sprocket Lab](https://sprocketlab.github.io).
+My interests are machine learning for scientific fields, with a particular focus on generative modeling for rare events and low-data tasks.

 I also collaborate with and am mentored by [Allegra LeGrande](https://science.gsfc.nasa.gov/sci/bio/allegra.n.legrande) at [NASA GISS](https://www.giss.nasa.gov), where I previously completed a year-long Research Assistant appointment through the [Climate Change Research Initiative](https://science.nasa.gov/earth-science/early-career-opportunities/climate-change-research-initiative/).
 Our ongoing work focuses on designing a [diffusion model for simulating the evolution of cyclone storms](https://github.com/soCromp/geodes).
 In Summer 2024 and Spring 2025, I also completed two NASA [OSTEM internships](https://www.nasa.gov/learning-resources/internship-programs/) at GISS, where I worked with [Michael Hendrickson](https://www.giss.nasa.gov/staff/mhendrickson.html) to enable analysis of climate datasets with LLMs.